OI4/oi4-oec-service/README.md

 ```

 Any `gyp ERR!` message that might popup can be ignored.
 It is a known issue and does not affect the build process.

+## Getting started
+The oi4-oec-service is deigned to hide the complexity of the OI4 OEC state machine and still provide a flexible way to implement your own business logic.
+A detailed description of the service can be found in the [OI4 OEC Community documentation](https://oi4.github.io/oi4-oec-documentation/docs/category/oi4-oec-service).